paesanilab/MB-Fit/qm_mb_energy_calculator/README.md

 ## Overview:
 This program can be used to calculate the many-body decomposition energies, as well as the k-mer energies of a molecule.
 These molecules can also be defined as fragments by the user, inside an xyz input file.
+As of June 2018, we are attempting to integrate a database into the program to streamline calcuations.

 ## To use this program: